muazsh/Mockingbird/README.md

     2. TargetClass: Target class name.
 -	`START_MOCK_TEMPLATE(MockClass, TargetClass, Types...)`: Same as `START_MOCK` parameters, in addition to:
     1. Types: Variable arguments represent the template types.
--	`FUNCTION(Name, ReturnType, Signature, Expression, Args...)`:
+-	`FUNCTION(Name, ReturnType, Signature, Const, Override, Expression, Args...)`:
     1. Name: The Method name.
     2. ReturnType: Method return type.
     3. Signature: Method signature surrounded by parentheses.
+    4. Const: whether the function is `const`, should be either `const` or empty.
+    5. Override: whether the function is an `override`, should be either `override` or empty.
-    4. Expression: The method default behaviour, should contain no commas.
+    6. Expression: The method default behaviour, should contain no commas.
-    5. Args: The signature parameters names separated by commas.
+    7. Args: The signature parameters names separated by commas.
--	`FUNCTION_CONST(Name, ReturnType, Signature, Expression, Args...)`: Same as `FUNCTION` parameters.
 -	`FUNCTION_OVERLOAD(Name, ReturnType, Signature, Expression, Disc, Args...)`: Same as `FUNCTION` paramerters, in addition to:
     1. Disc: A dicriminator, to distiguish between overloaded methods.
--	`FUNCTION_OVERLOAD_CONST(Name, ReturnType, Signature, Expression, Disc, Args...)`: Same as `FUNCTION_OVERLOAD` paramerters.
--	`FUNC(Name, ReturnType, Signature, SubFn, Args...)`: Same as `FUNCTION` paramerters except:
+-	`FUNC(Name, ReturnType, Signature, SubFn, Args...)`:
+    1. Name: The Method name.
+    2. ReturnType: Method return type.
+    3. Signature: Method signature surrounded by parentheses, and followed by `const`/`override` if the method is const or override.
-    1. SubFn: Instead of default `Expression` in other variations, this is a function pointer where the function is the default behaviour.
+    4. SubFn: Instead of default `Expression` in `FUNCTION*` variations, this is a function pointer where the function is the default behaviour.
+    5. Args: The signature parameters names separated by commas.

 -	`END_MOCK(MockClass)`:
     1. MockClass: Mock class name (optional parameter).